Have you shopped online only to find your parcel dumped in the recycle bin, left out in the rain or thrown over a fence? if so, you're not alone.

-In MoneySavingExpert.com's 2015 poll, (9,479) users voted iPost Parcels, DX and Yodel as the worst three parcel delivery services in the UK - in that order.
+In MoneySavingExpert.com's 2017 poll, (11,354) users voted Yodel as the worst parcel delivery service in the UK, closely followed by Hermes/MyHermes.

-Meanwhile, in our latest Moneywise poll, Yodel was voted as the worst delivery courier getting 42% of the votes (based on 404 votes).
+Meanwhile, in Moneywise's 2016 poll, Yodel was voted as the worst delivery courier getting 42% of the votes (based on 404 votes).

 When it comes to complaints about parcel deliveries in Moneywise’s Fight for your Rights mailbag, Hermes is the most-complained about company and Parcel Monkey also gets its fair share of complaints.